golang-leipzig/golang-leipzig.github.io/content/posts/meetup-50-invitation.md

 compatibility, manage multiple event streams from clusters and how the authentication works.

-Join us for retrospectives and learnings from real-world software projects!
+Join us for retrospectives and real-world software project insights!

 ### Schedule